 The Society membership shall meet no less than twice a year.
 A quorum for any regular or special meeting of the Society shall consist of 15 active members in attendance including not less than three (3) members of the Board.
 For this purpose, active members are members eligible to vote; that is, all honorary members plus all individual members whose dues are paid to date.

-Regular Board meetings shall be held monthly at the Jackson County Genealogy Library.
+Regular Board meetings shall be held monthly.
 A quorum of Board members is required to conduct business.
 A quorum is a majority of the members of the Board.

-The time and location of Society and Board meetings shall be determined by the Board and prior notification provided to the membership.
-Any changes shall be announced, posted and published at least one month prior to any membership meeting.
+The time and location of Society and Board meetings shall be determined by the Board and prior notification provided to the membership at least seven (7) days prior to the meeting.
+Any changes shall be announced, posted and published at least seven (7) days prior to any meeting except in the case of emergencies.

 Special meetings may be called by the president, the Board, or by request of members.